- To share Maricopa’s heritage and make Maricopa history fun for everyone.

 It sponsors a series of events with speakers from the past who come and share their memories and stories of living in Maricopa during earlier days called “Keeping Maricopa’s History Alive” and guest speakers on a variety of local and state history.

 The Maricopa Historical Society is looking for anyone who may have artifacts they are willing to lend or donate.
-For more information, contact:
+For more information, contact us at: